-You just got off a Zoom call with your Two-Brain Mentor and received amazing action steps on the Roadmap.
+You just got off a Zoom call with your Two-Brain Mentor and received amazing action steps on the Growth ToolKit.
 Or maybe you just listened to a great podcast and you are ready to take action to improve your client journey.

 You have staff members and coaches who are willing, able and assigned to perform these types of tasks with you.
 It’s time to get them involved because you are learning how to delegate tasks—you know you don’t need to do everything.

 But still, you wind up doing it all yourself.

 Instead of passing the task off, you think, “I’ll teach them when I have time.
 It’s just faster if I go and do this right now.”